Darisia/SASCRiP/README.md

 ## include_ERCC_bus_count

-include_ERCC_bus_count first checks if ERCC spike-ins are included in the dataset and generates counts with kallisto_bustools_count accordingly
+include_ERCC_bus_count first checks if ERCC spike-ins are included in the dataset and generates counts with kallisto_bustools_count accordingly.
+To check if spike-ins are present, a Kallisto index is generated from the ERCC FASTA and the FastQ sequences from the dataset are aligned to the ERCC index. if no sequences align to the ERCC index, the gene-count matrix will be generated without including ERCC sequences.
+However, if there are seqeunces that align to the ERCC index, the ERCC FASTA seqeunce and the species FASTA sequence will be combined to create a new kallisto index.
+Therefore, the final gene-count matrix will include ERCC sequences.

 #### Usage